paxunix/factotum/README.md

 ## Setting up a local package

 1. Install [Node.js](http://nodejs.org/download/) if you don't already have it.
-You'll need NodeJS and npm.
+You'll need NodeJS and npm and npx.
 1. Run `make setup`.
 It will install the necessary npm packages.
 1. Run `make`.
 1. Enable developer mode in `chrome://extensions/`.